 What it is: When the water in a supply line freezes, it expands and can crack the pipe.
 When the ice in the pipe then melts, the water will leak inside your home where it can cause damage.
 While significant leaks are often discovered right away, small leaks inside wall cavities can take days or even weeks to discover.

 We hope this general information was helpful and answered some questions about common insurance coverages and how they apply to winter storm damage.
-As always, if you experience damage to your home, please don’t hesitate to Contact your local Disaster Blaster office, we’re happy to help!
+Should you ever experience damage to your home, please feel free to contact your local Disaster Blaster

 Interested in older news stories?
-Please see our Archive.
+Please see our News Archive